5 Stages of Project Management Lifecycle – A Complete Breakdown

 The Project Management Institute defines project management as “the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements” and identifies five project management stages.

-Here are the different phases each project usually goes through:
+Here are the different stages each project usually goes through:

 Building a business case: This is the why of your project.
 What’s its purpose and does it make good sense for your business financially as well as in terms of mission, risk assessment, and viable alternatives?